snehamalbhage/Movieflex/README.md

 To run this project on your system

-# run command - npm i
+# npm i (to install all the dependenices)

-# run command - npm start
+# run command - npm start(to start the project at your local host)